The first in an occasional series on college majors.

 What skill set and interests do you need to become an engineer?
 Along with good problem-solving skills, an engineering major should like math and science and possess competence in both.
 Creativity also helps, because solving problems involves original thinking.

 Don’t let the math requirement freak you out.
-I once heard an engineer, in speaking to a class of high school physics students, explain that they didn’t need to memorize a bunch of formulas, but they needed know how to use them.
+I once heard an engineer, in speaking to a class of high school physics students, explain that they didn’t need to memorize a bunch of formulas, but they needed to know how to use them.
 Engineering departments/firms keep those formulas on hand (imagine a mythical binder filled with formulas).

 Students who struggle with math or science need to be willing to put in extra effort and take advantage of their college’s tutoring center if they are serious about earning an engineering degree.
 Calculus is an essential piece of the engineering puzzle and most disciplines require more than Calc A & B. Choosing an engineering discipline that plays to your strengths rather than your weaknesses helps, too.